CIT28/JosephL-Pri/ps0/cyberchase/README.md

 ## Problem 13
 ```
 ### write a querey of the last 5 episodes and list them in desc order.
+###write a querey of the last season episodes between 2023 and 2024

 SELECT title FROM episodes WHERE episodes_in_season DESC AND LIMIT 5;
  SELECT title FROM episodes WHERE episode_in_season DESC AND LIMIT 5;
 SELECT title FROM episodes WHERE episode_in_season DESC LIMIT 5;
 SELECT title FROM episodes DESC LIMIT 5;

+SELECT title FROM episodes WHERE air_date BETWEEN 2023 and 2024;
+SELECT title FROM episodes WHERE air_date BETWEEN 2023-01-01 AND 2024-12-31;
+SELECT title FROM episodes WHERE air_date BETWEEN '2023-01-01' AND '2024-12-31';
 ```